 Tamara Skjolden, RMFT, RCC

-I’m not interested in surface fixes.
-And if you’re here, chances are you aren’t either.
+I am not especially interested in surface fixes.
+And if you found your way here, chances are you aren’t either.

-Some people come for deep individual work, to understand themselves more fully, one-on-one.
-Others find that the patterns they most need to change only become visible in connection with others.
+Some people come for deep individual work, wanting to understand themselves more fully in the presence of another person.
+Others discover that the patterns they most need to change only become visible in a group – in relationship with others.

 Image of Tamara Skjolden RMFT RCC smiling